wumm-project/wumm-project.github.io/HGG-Blog.md

 # HGG's Blog

 ## Oct.
+31, 2020: Boris I. Goldovski

+On October 28 passed away Boris I. Goldovski, one of the most important TRIZ theorists.
+Vladimir Petrov published a [memorial letter](Texts/Goldovski-2020.pdf) with a short C.V. and a list of his main theoretical and practical achievements.

+## Oct.
 20, 2020: The TRIZ Ontology Project

 At the TRIZ Developer Summit 2019 in Minsk the __TRIZ Ontology Project__ was